Transportation Safety is Major Priority for District

 - No weapons of any type may be transported in these vehicles, except those in use by a law enforcement officer in performance of official duties.

-- No throwing materials from bus windows.
+- No throwing materials across the vehicle or from windows.

 - No vandalism to property.